ninamutty/backbone-review/README.md

 # Backbone Review

+(add) INTENTION: think about bigger picture, not about just making a backbone app

 Review what we have learned so far with Backbone by going over the essential components and

 This repo includes a completed Backbone application version of Trek that we will refer to for the activities.